Search: Advanced search

 How can I protect my pet rabbit against RHDV?

-An effective vaccine, Cylap® has been available for many years to protect rabbits against this strain of the virus.
-Rabbits must be vaccinated annually to maintain protection.
+RHDV1 - an effective vaccine, Cylap® has been available for many years to protect rabbits against this strain of the virus.
+Rabbits must be vaccinated annually to maintain protection against RHDV1.

-Because the virus can remain in the environment for an extended period and it can be transmitted on objects and some insects, the following precautions may assist in minimising the risk of infection:
+RHDV can remain in the environment for an extended period and can be transmitted on objects and via some insects.
+The following precautions can reduce the risk of infection: